-By offering logistical assistance and providing a small grant, CDO works in collaboration with and offers support to SIGs to bring employers, alumni and relevant professionals to F&ES for small group career conversations.
-We are interested in supporting student initiatives to develop professional relationships and to share important career and industry information with peers.
+By offering logistical assistance and providing a small grant, CDO works in collaboration with SIGs and individual student leaders to work with employers, alumni and relevant professionals.
+Our goal is to support the development of professional relationships and to help students share important career and industry information with peers.

 A total of 10 awards are available each academic year, and are distributed on a first-come basis.
 Limit of one per SIG.
 Apply early!

 CDO can provide support in these ways:

 Setting up resume drops or interviews;

 Providing financial assistance for a coffee chat or light lunch, up to $150.

 Fresh & Salty visited DC with Duke's Water Group and met with employers and alumni